Available in Texas: Testing for COVID-19 Coronavirus

 Jul 19, 2020

-Remedy is now offering rapid testing for COVID-19 with results in an hour, as well as antibody testing by a blood draw in cases of suspected previous infection.
+Remedy is now offering rapid testing for COVID-19 with same-day results, as well as antibody testing by a blood draw in cases of suspected previous infection.

 This can be performed at our Austin, Dallas, Ft.
 Worth, Houston and San Antonio locations, as well as other cities with our lab partners.

 Remedy offers different types of testing based on patient history and symptoms, including:

 - Rapid antigen testing, for active infection, with same day results.

 - PCR swab testing, for active infection, with a lab send off.

 - Antibody testing, by blood draw, with lab send off

 There are three types of tests available for COVID-19: polymerase chain reaction (PCR), antigen, and antibody (serology) testing.
 PCR and antigen tests detect whether a person is currently infected, and serology detects whether a person had an infection in the past.

 When looking for evidence of infection, there are two possible methods.
 One method is by looking for the virus’s RNA.
 The virus’s RNA is its genetic code (like our DNA).
 In the case of COVID-19, the nasal swab test looks for a segment of genetic code from the virus.
 This remains the optimal form of testing for cases of recent, active infection, and is a test that Remedy has been performing for months.
 This is what PCR testing does, and is considered by many to be the "gold standard."